FluffyBucketSnake/windchill-app/README.md

 # Wind Chill App

 A small simple project to practice mobile development and UI design.
-In particular, it's about solidifying my React Native skills.
+In particular, it's about solidifying my Typescript and React Native skills.

 This app is based on an [app idea of similar name.](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Windchill-App.md)